avrae/avrae/docs/automation_ref.rst

         If ``stacking`` is true and a valid stack parent exists, the stack parent will take priority over the given parent.

+    .. attribute:: target_self

+        *optional, default false* - If true, the effect will be applied to the caster of the spell, rather than the target.

 **Variables**